tobia80/zio-entity/README.md

 Process ReadSide (CQRS) using ZIO Stream.

-### Pluggable Runtimes
+### Pluggable Runtimes for tasks distribution

-You can distribute your entity calls with a pluggable runtime.
-At the moment Akka-Cluster, Local and LocalWithProtocol ( Test) are ready.
+You can distribute your entity calls with a pluggable Runtime.
+At the moment Akka-Cluster, Local, LocalWithProtocol and Test are ready.
 New runtimes using Zookeeper and Native implementations are in the works and new ones can be easily added.

 ### Pluggable stores